-Terminated Merchant Accounts, also known
+Terminated Merchant Accounts, also known as:

 Terminated Merchant Facility

 If the acquiring bank ends the processing contract with the merchant